-Phase-based approaches: In recent years, we have witnessed a growing interest in using RF phase information to address the problem of RFID localization.
-The Angle of Arrival (AoA) based methods employ multiple reader antenna arrays.
-In each array, they use the phase difference to measure the angle between the target tag and this antenna array plane.
-With two antenna arrays, they draw two lines according to the measured angles, and the intersection point is expected to be the tag location.
-PinIt [32] uses a moving antenna to measure the multipath profiles of the reference tags at known positions and locates the target tag according to the insight that nearby tags have similar multipath effects.
+Phase-Based Approaches.
+In recent years, we have witnessed a growing interest in using RF phase information to address the RFID localization problem.
+The Angle of Arrival (AoA) based localization algorithms use multiple reader antenna arrays.
+In each array, they use the phase difference to calculate the angle between the target tag and the antenna array plane.
+With two antenna arrays, they draw two lines according to the measured angles, and the intersection point should be the location of target tag.
+PinIt [32] uses a moving antenna to measure the multipath profiles of the reference tags at known positions and locates the target tag according to the insight that adjacent tags have similar multi-path effects.
 This approach is not easy to use for the anonymous RFID system, where we may know nothing about the reference tags.
-DHA [23] partitions the monitoring region into grids, and use the collected phase profile to calculate the probability that the target tag locates in each grid.
-The grid with the highest probability is treated as the location of the target tag.
-DHA requires sophisticated calibration of the reader antennas before putting into use.
-Moreover, for the large surveillance region, DHA needs to deploy many sets of reader antennas, which costs a lot.
-STPP [34] uses the minimum point of the unwrapped phase profile, which theoretically corresponds to the time point when the tag is exactly perpendicular to the reader antenna's trajectory, to recognize the order of tags along X-axis.
-Intuitively, we can also use a similar method to calculate the value x of the target tag location.
+On the other hand, the complex application scenarios may cause that nearby tags have totally different multi-path effects.
+DHA [23] partitions the surveillance area into small grids, and uses the phase data collected from the target tag to calculate the probability that this target tag lies in each grid.
+The grid having the highest probability will be returned as the target tag location.
+DHA needs sophisticated calibration of multiple reader antennas, which is significantly laborious.
+Moreover, for applying in a large-scale surveillance region, DHA has to deploy a large number of readers and antennas as well, which will cost a lot.
+The basic idea of STPP [34] is to use the minimum point of the unwrapped phase profile, which theoretically corresponds to the time point when the tag is exactly perpendicular to the reader antenna's trajectory, to recognize the order of tags along X-axis.
+Intuitively, we can also use a slightly modified method to calculate the value x of the target tag location.
 However, the STPP scheme cannot tell us the value y of the target tag location.
 The RF-Scanner system [24] was proposed to pinpoint the misplaced books on the shelf.
 In fact, the localization algorithm used in RF-Scanner only deals with the 2D localization.
 The calculated coordinate x can be used to pinpoint the order of books in a layer.
-And the calculated coordinate ycan be used to determine which layer a tagged book lies in.
+And the calculated coordinate y can be used to determine which layer a tagged book lies in.
 For example, if the coordinate y of a book is much larger than a normal value, this book must lie in the upper/lower layer rather than the layer that reader antenna is scanning.
-However, the RF-Scanner system cannot solve the general 3D localization problem studied in this paper.
-In [43], Emidio DiGiampaolo et al. used a robot equipped RFID to locate objects on shelves.
+However, the RF-Scanner system cannot address the general 3D localization problem studied in this paper.
+In [43], Emidio DiGiampaolo et al. proposed to sue a robot equipped RFID to locate objects on shelves.
 The localization system involves two steps.
-First, a Kalman-based algorithm is applied on the phase data collected from reference tags on shelf to locate the robot itself.
-Second, they proposed an algorithm to match the phase data collected from the tagged objects on shelf to a parametric model, thereby determining the position of the objects on the shelf.
+First, a Kalman-based algorithm is applied on the RFID phase data collected from the reference tags on shelf to locate the robot itself.
+Second, they proposed an algorithm to match the phase data collected from the tagged objects on shelf to a parametric model, thereby estimating the position of the objects on the shelf.